Check out my first novel, midnight's simulacra!

 We still need the central column and the gears.
 I divided the pieces up so they would print more easily; this is no cost, since we're using screws to join them to the load cell already.

 The worm gear goes on the rotor of the motor.
 It must be tangent to some point on the main gear.
-The platform, gear, and finally bearing are all transfixed upon the shaft, and the bearing then rests in the coupling, where it can freely rotate.
+The platform, gear, and finally bearing are all connected, and the bearing then rests in the coupling, where it can freely rotate.
+The coupling is screwed using 2 M4x12s into the brace, which is screwed into the top of the load cell (the brace lifts the coupling above the cell's glue).
+It's easiest to push the platform through the central shaft of the hotbox, mount the gear onto it, and mount the bearing onto the gear.

 Assembly

 Alright, let's print this sumbitch!
 I printed the cool chamber on textured PEI, and everything else on smooth PEI.
-I encountered pathological warping using polycarbonate, which surprised me.
-I'd been iterating using a 0.6mm nozzle, which broke immediately prior to my final prints.
-Perhaps moving to the 0.4mm nozzle led to the sudden extreme warping?
-I moved the cool chamber to Atomic Filaments Nuclear Nylon (PA6-CF).
-Everything was printed on my Bambu X1C using the 0.20mm Standard preset with infill combination, 8% sparse infill density, cross hatch sparse infill pattern, and the Arachne wall generator, except the gears, which were printed using the Classic generator and 15% sparse infill.
+Everything was printed on my Bambu X1C using the 0.20mm Standard preset with infill combination, 8% sparse infill density, cross hatch sparse infill pattern, and the Arachne wall generator, except the gears and platform, which were printed using 0.16mm High-Quality plus 50% sparse infill with gyroid.

 Hotbox